sassoftware/quickstart-sas-viya-gcp/README.md

 ldapadd -x -h localhost -D "cn=admin,dc=sasviya,dc=com" -W -f /path/to/user/file
 ```
-5. Add the home directories for your new user on the Services machine (services.viya.sas)
+5. Add the home directories for your new user on the SAS Viya services machine (services.viya.sas)
 and the CAS controller machine (controller.viya.sas).
 From the Ansible controller VM:
 ```
 ssh services.viya.sas